Status Inspection & Design ®

 What about "walk-throughs"?

-At Status, we don't do "walk-throughs" (walk through inspections) because they provide too little protection for such a major investment and findings are verbal not in writing and can easily be forgotten or misinterpreted.
+In general, "walk-throughs" (walk through inspections) should be avoided because they provide too little protection for such a major investment and findings are verbal not in writing and can easily be forgotten or misinterpreted.

 How much do inspections cost?

 "How much could not having an inspection done end up costing you?" is a better question.
 Just like insurance " you don't need it till you need it."
 On average, our Comprehensive Pre-purchase Inspections typically range from $400 to $600 exclusive of hst (taxes).
 Given the value of the information in the report and the money the report can save a Buyer, our reports pay for themselves many times over.
 Remember, it's not the inspector's fee that protects you, it's the inspector's qualifications, experience and thoroughness that count.
 Scrimping on the inspector is ill-advised when a Buyer trying to protect such a major investment.